-All parties were made aware in writing of the decision that, in spite of seeming cost advantages, the company will continue to use Product A until such as time as clear evidence of superior performance from Product Z is available.
+All parties were made aware in writing of the decision to continue to use Product A until such as time as clear evidence of superior performance from Product Z is available.

 Related definitions:

 Anomaly: A deviation from the standard or norm (eg: 'this one specific planet is much hotter than the others - it's an anomaly').